-5.2.10.
-Results of the consultation with a sample of social safety net/cash transfer project beneficiaries
+5.3.10.
+Results of the consultation with a sample of social safety net/cash transfer project beneficiaries o Poverty reduction in beneficiary households

 A consultation was held with a sample of FSB project beneficiaries from the village of Kpetsou.
 A total of 41 beneficiaries from the village participated in the focus group.